-Design Criteria North-south orientation is preferred if located outdoors.
+North-south orientation is preferred if located outdoors.
+Design Criteria for half court.

-Provide two permanent basketball standards for full size court; one standard for half court.
+Provide two permanent basketball standards for full size court; one standard

 Combinations of full and half courts could be considered.
 Maximum 1 percent slope in any direction for drainage.